India's Biometric ID System Has Led To Starvation For Some Poor, Advocates Say

 "I am not against Aadhaar," Khaira says.
 "My only concern was this: that if we implement this project, it should be foolproof.
 We should not be scared.
 We should not be feeling jittery about giving out our Aadhaar numbers."

-Keeping people's Aadhaar data secure is not just a job for the Indian government though.
+Keeping people's Aadhaar data secure is not just a job for the Indian government, though.
 One of the ways it managed to enroll so many people was by partnering with banks, utilities and cellphone providers, many of which require Aadhaar.

 So now people's data reside with all those companies as well.
 It's impossible to know how many data breaches have occurred.
 In India, the newspapers carry reports of them almost daily.